If you are applying for this course from within the UK/EU, click apply now.

 In the foundation year you will study five modules; a module about the foundations of art, design, performance and media production, an essential study skills module, a foundation project module, practical numeracy skills, and an introduction to creative practice module.
 After completion of this foundation year, you will then move onto the Fashion Design and Promotion honours degree course.

 The Creative Industries: Arts, Design, Performance, Media Production Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-Develop creative and valuable skills including pattern cutting and garment making, traditional print-making, digital design, brand collaboration, visual merchandising and how to promote and communicate ideas.
+Develop creative and valuable skills including including pattern cutting and garment making, traditional print-making, digital design, brand collaboration, visual merchandising and how to promote and communicate ideas.

 Study the entire fashion process, from research and design development, right through to the finished product, including pattern cutting, garment construction and technical specifications.